Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 1. We see `{sys.argv[x]}` within the string, where `x` represents the argument being inserted into the constructed URL based on the values supplied to the script (`RHOST`, `RPORT`, and the command).
 If we're going to test this manually, we'll need to replace these with the corresponding values we would otherwise provide to the script.
 2. Because we're using [CyberChef](https://gchq.github.io/CyberChef), we need to be careful with the null byte `%00`.
 When URL decoded, this represents a NUL byte rather than the literal word `null`.
 We need to keep the `%00` intact when constructing our payload, otherwise the exploit won't work correctly.
 3. We'll use the script's example to call `c:\windows\SysNative\WindowsPowershell\v1.0\powershell.exe` and then run a quick ping to test the functionality.
-We could simply call `cmd`, but using PowerShell gives us an opportunity to test whether we can execute commands through PowerShell.
+We could simply call Command Prompt (cmd), but using PowerShell gives us an opportunity to test whether we can execute commands through PowerShell.
 This will become useful later on.
-4. The double curly braces `{{` and `}}` in the f-string are Python's way of escaping literal `{` and `}` characters.
+4. The double curly braces {{ and }} in the f-string are Python's way of escaping literal `{` and `}` characters.
 When the URL is actually constructed, these become single braces, so we'll need to account for this when manually recreating the payload.
 ![RCE DecodeURL]({{ '/assets/img/htb-optimum/Optimum_RCE_DecodeURL.png' | relative_url }})

 We can now edit the string to include the variables and corrections discussed above.